nicoledicochea/cocktailDB-api/README.md

 Clicking the button returns the drink name, a picture, ingredients, and instructions from the data provided by the [Cocktail DB API](https://www.thecocktaildb.com/api.php).

-## Lessons Learned:
+## Optimizations:

 I don't drink 😅 so I'd love to work with the Non-Alcoholic database TheCocktailDB provided.

-But, there was more documentation for the Alcoholic options, so I worked with that.
+## Lessons Learned

+How to account for removing added li elements with a while loop on the parent ul.
+Basically, a refresh on the ingredients list with each Search.